We specialise in catering for groups of riders

 Contact us for availability… email@example.com

-Book the Club Room for a group of 5 – 9 people and you get the following for just Euro 58 per person per night inclusive:
+Book the Club Room on the fully inclusive Comfort rate for 2 or more nights and you get the following for just Euro 78 per person per night inclusive:

 - Home cooked evening meal